LienM/recpack/README.md

 ## Installation

-### From private Pypi repository
-Recpack is currently available only in a private pypi server, managed by gitlab.

-1. Create a gitlab access token
-    1. Go to preferences > access tokens
-    2. Create a new gitlab access token with at least 'read api' access.
-2. add the token to your ~/.bashrc or equivalent
-    1. export GITLAB_PYPI_TOKEN =
-    2. export GITLAB_PYPI_TOKEN_NAME =
-3. Install the package:
+All released versions of recpack are published on [Pypi](https://pypi.org/project/recpack/), and can be installed using:

-   `pip install --extra-index-url "https://${GITLAB_PYPI_TOKEN_NAME}:${GITLAB_PYPI_TOKEN}@gitlab.com/api/v4/projects/17121765/packages/pypi/simple" recpack`
+`pip install recpack`
-4. To make installation easier, you can add the extra-index-url to the `PIP_EXTRA_INDEX_URL`.
-If you have more than 1 extra index url to use, you can specify them space separated as `"<index_1> <index_2>"`.
-Now you can just use `pip install recpack`

-### Building it yourself
+### Build it yourself
 1. Clone repository
 2. check out tag needed
 3. run `pip install .`

 ## documentation
-Documentation and tutorials can be found at https://adrem-recommenders.gitlab.io/recpack/
+Documentation and tutorials can be found at https://recpack.froomle.ai

 ## Usage
 RecPack provides a framework for experimentation with recommendation algorithms.
-It comes pre-packed with a number of commonly used evaluation scenarios (splitters), evaluation metrics (metrics) and state-of-the-art algorithm implementations (algorithms).
+It comes pre-packed with a number of commonly used evaluation scenarios (scenarios), evaluation metrics (metrics) and state-of-the-art algorithm implementations (algorithms).
 New algorithms and evaluation scenarios can be added easily, by subclassing the appropriate base classes.
 A number of lower level data splitters are provided that can be used to build up more complex evaluation scenarios.